-- > Online learning will be offered 5 days a week, with 300 minutes of instruction that includes both synchronous and asynchronous learning. - > Students will be enrolled in a virtual Grand Erie School. - > Teachers will deliver grade-specific online learning that will include a focus on curriculum, assessment and evaluation with specific synchronous and asynchronous time. - > Large-group, small-group and individual supports will be provided. - > Daily attendance will be taken. - > Homeroom teachers will be assigned, along with rotary staff. - > Students may transition from virtual learning back to conventional learning, or vice versa, on the following dates: - Monday, November 2, 2020: Parents will indicate their intentions by October 13, 2020. - Monday, January 4, 2021: Parents will indicate their intentions by December 4, 2020. - Monday, March 22, 2021: Parents will indicate their intentions by March 1, 2021.
+- Online learning will be offered 5 days a week, with 300 minutes of instruction that includes both synchronous and asynchronous learning. - > Students will be enrolled in a virtual Grand Erie School. - > Teachers will deliver grade-specific online learning that will include a focus on curriculum, assessment and evaluation with specific synchronous and asynchronous time. - \rightarrow Large-group, small-group and individual supports will be provided. - Daily attendance will be taken. - Homeroom teachers will be assigned, along with rotary staff.